 Rick Morales has been part of the Secret Compass leadership team for several years as our Panama, Darien Gap expedition guide and fauna, floral and route expert.
 RailRiders interview Rick on his solo trek through the world most challenging jungle.
-Article originally published in 2012 on railriders.com and is reposted here with their permission.
+Article originally published on railriders.com and is reposted here with their permission.

 Panamanian Rick Morales has done what very few trekkers would even dare to attempt, let alone imagine: mapped out a new hiking trail across the length of his country.
 As a naturalist guide, he says that his ‘unconventional’ job took him to remote areas of Panama and other neighbouring regions such as the Darien Gap between Colombia and Panama, most of the Andean countries, the Galapagosand Pantanal.